 Oldest does not mean wisest

-What rationale could we find for constructing probabilistic language forms?
+What rationale could there be for constructing probabilistic language forms?
 Linguistically, there is none.
 Machine or otherwise constructed, a code is not a natural language.

 On the side of language psychology, I do not share in the enthusiasm or fascination with speculative ancient content.